vsgobbi/pyAdvertiser/README.md

-## Python ATNAP Web Advertiser: A Flask RESTful API with PynamoDB and AWS Lambda
+## ATNAP (Aqui tem Nova Alta Paulista) project.
+A python Web Advertiser: Flask RESTful API with PynamoDB and AWS Lambda

 ## Description
 Web project development of an API using Flask, designed with Blueprints pattern,